-The size and composition of the diving team depends upon a number of factors which should have been discussed prior to starting the project.
-However, it is the duty of the person in charge offshore to make sure that the team will conduct the diving operation safely and effectively, and to take appropriate corrective measures in accordance to the practises promoted by recognised national and international safety organizations if he/she considers that the optimum conditions are not in place.
+The size and composition of the diving team depend upon a number of factors that should have been discussed prior to starting the project.
+However, it is the duty of the persons in charge to make sure that the team will conduct the diving operation safely and effectively, and to take appropriate corrective measures in accordance with the practices promoted by recognized national and international safety organizations if they consider that the optimum conditions are not in place.